-The Winnebago County Juvenile Probation Department employs a Deputy Director, four Supervisors, nineteen full-time Probation Officers, and three support staff.
+The Winnebago County Juvenile Probation Department employs a Deputy Director, four Supervisors, seventeen full-time Probation Officers, and two support staff.
 Juvenile Probation consists of both an Intake Unit and a Field Unit.
 The Intake Unit utilizes early intervention strategies that include substantive probation adjustments and informal supervision to address issues and divert certain youth from the Juvenile Justice System while holding the youth accountable for their behavior.
-In 2019, there were approximately 225 probation adjustments as well as 45 minors who were placed on informal supervision.
+In 2021, there were approximately 79 probation adjustments as well as 12 minors who were placed on informal supervision.
 The Field Unit provides supervision and case management to minors assigned to probation.
-A probation term may involve treatment referrals and counseling, various community-based programming, public service work, restitution, detention time, foster care, or residential placement with the goal of rehabilitating juvenile offenders.
+A probation term may involve treatment referrals and counseling, various internal and community-based programming, public service work, restitution, detention time, foster care, or residential placement with the goal of rehabilitating juvenile offenders.

 The Department has several specialized Probation Officers, including five School-Based Officers.
 The School-Based Officers are assigned to each of the Rockford Public High Schools and Harlem High School.
 They provide on-site prevention and intervention services, which allows the juvenile to focus on their educational needs.
 Using the Effective Casework Model (ECW) for assessment and case management, the Probation Officer works with the youth and his/her family to address identified issues and encourage positive change.
-At the end of 2019, there were 479 active juvenile probation cases with an average caseload of 32 minors per Probation Officer.
+At the end of 2021, there were 284 active juvenile probation cases with an average caseload of 20 minors per Probation Officer.